SnehaSharma245/InactiTab-landing-page/README.md

 ## 📖 Overview

-**InactiTab** is a powerful Chrome extension designed to automatically manage your browser tabs by detecting inactive tabs and either putting them to sleep or closing them automatically.
-It helps improve browser performance, reduce memory usage, and keep your workspace organized.
+This is the official landing page for **InactiTab** - a powerful Chrome extension designed to automatically manage your browser tabs by detecting inactive tabs and either putting them to sleep or closing them automatically.
+The landing page provides users with comprehensive information about the extension, its features, and step-by-step installation instructions.

 ### 🎯 Key Features